nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     * `task list` : Lists all tasks, including ones hidden by a previous command.

-    * `task todo m/John Doe d/Finish user guide` : Adds a todo with the description `Finish user guide` to the task list.
+    * `task todo m/Bernice Yu d/Create a Todo` : Adds a todo with the description `Create a Todo` to the task list.

     * `task delete i/3` : Deletes the 3rd task currently shown in the displayed task list.